CristinaCod/World_Happiness_Report/README.md

 **Questions we hope to answer with the data:**

--- Happiest country in the world for 2019 and 2021
+* Happiest country in the world for 2019 and 2021

--- How happiness ratings have changed over between the years of 2019 and 2021 throughout 5 countries: Unites States, Finland, Singapore, Ghana, and Colombia
+* How happiness ratings have changed over between the years of 2019 and 2021 throughout 5 countries: Unites States, Finland, Singapore, Ghana, and Colombia

---Which factor has the greatest impact on happiness score
+* Which factor has the greatest impact on happiness score

 ## Outline